Box turtles love to dig and cover themselves up in dirt. In this article, I will explain the many reasons why your box turtle is digging.

-If it’s completely covering itself, its probably not foraging for food or doing it because of boredom.
+If it’s completely covering itself, it is probably not foraging for food or doing it because of boredom.

 Do Red-Eared Sliders Bury Themselves?

-Lastly, I wanted to mention that digging and burrowing is not something limited to just box turtles.
-Aquatic species of turtles such as red-eared sliders and painted turtles will also bury themselves when they can.
+I wanted to mention that digging and burrowing is not something limited to just box turtles.
+Aquatic species of turtles such as red-eared sliders and painted turtles will also bury themselves if given the chance.

 Usually, aquatic species bury themselves for 2 reasons: